See Storybook for React guidance of this component.

 See Storybook for Web Component guidance of this component.

-The following Sass variables can be overridden to customize Badge components:
+The following CSS variables can be overridden to customize Badge components:

 - To draw attention to new, important content on a page that might otherwise be missed.

 - To filter results with one or more tags.